Navelbine (vinorelbine)

-Navelbine (vinorelbine) is a semi-synthetic compound thought to slow tumor growth by preventing cancer cells from dividing.
-The U.S. Food and Drug Administration (FDA) approved Navelbine for treating certain non-small cell lung cancer cases.
+Navelbine (vinorelbine) is a chemotherapy drug and cancer treatment.
+It slows tumor growth by preventing cancer cells from dividing.
+The U.S. Food and Drug Administration (FDA) approved Navelbine for treating certain non-small cell lung cancer cases but can be used with some mesothelioma patients.

 What Is Navelbine?